Genealogy of the Lamas and Lopez Families

 - children - LAMAS

-- Frederico Lamas (b. c.1865) married Mary Molina (b. c.1869) and had several children, who are listed below.
+- Frederico Lamas (b. c.1862) was born about 1862, but there is a wide variation in listed birth dates for him from 1856 to 1868.
+He married Mary Molina (b. c.1869), and they had several children, who are listed below.
 Fred worked as a teamster, and he and Mary from at least 1892 on lived in Township 3 in Kern County.
 Fred died sometime before the 1920 U.S. Census.

-- Fred Lamas (1898-1960) was born April 26, 1898, probably in Kern County, and married his cousin Juanita Lamas in Generation III of this history.
+Fred Lamas (1898-1960) was born on April 26, 1898, probably in Kern County, but he may have also been born in San Diego County.
+He married his cousin Juanita Lamas in Generation III of this history.
 He was her second husband.
 He died in Kern County on Aug.
 14, 1960 when his jeep rolled him and he was crushed.
-He was working at the time as the formean of the Seaman Ranch in Shafter.
-He is a WWI veteran, and he is buried nest to Juanita in the Union Cemetery in Bakersfield.
+He was working at the time as the foreman of the Seaman Ranch in Shafter.
+He is a WWI veteran, and he is buried next to Juanita in the Union Cemetery in Bakersfield.
 Fred's children are listed with Juanita.